 We passed through Kuwait, Iraq, Syria, Turkey, Bulgaria, Old Yugoslavia, Italy, France, and Spain

-Best momories along the way: Crossing from Asia to Europe; Time in Varna at the Black Sea; Getting lost in Venice; Crossing through the Mont Blanc tunnel between Italiy and France
+Best memories along the way: Crossing from Asia to Europe; Time in Varna at the Black Sea; Getting lost in Venice; Crossing through the Mont Blanc tunnel between Italy and France

-A wirldwind tour of Spain with visits to: Flamingo dance in a Gypsy Cave, Alhambra Castle in Granda; Toledo, Cordoba, Seville, Granda, and Valencia
+A whirlwind tour of Spain with visits to Flamingo dance in a Gypsy Cave, Alhambra Castle in Granada; Toledo, Cordoba, Seville, and Valencia

-Since we were going through Bulgaria, I also learned the Cyrillic alphabet to read street signed.
+Since we were going through Bulgaria, I also learned the Cyrillic alphabet to read street signs.
 How did I decide to do so?
-One of the guidebooks mentioned the different alphabet in some counties, and I was up to the challenge.
+One of the guidebooks mentioned the different alphabets in some counties, and I was up to the challenge.